Broadband

 If your Ultra Broadband FTTB service is offline, you won’t be able to visit a website, browse, stream, or download.
 Email and any other services that use the internet will not work.
 These steps will help you identify the issue.

-If your iiNet Ultra FTTB service is having dropouts, it means your internet will go offline and come back online intermittently.
+If your Ultra Broadband FTTB service is having dropouts, it means your internet will go offline and come back online intermittently.
 These steps will help you identify the issue.

 iiNet Ultra Broadband FTTB FAQ

-Here's everything you need to know about iiNet Ultra Broadband Fibre-to-the-Building, or FTTB.
+Here's everything you need to know about iiNet Ultra Broadband Fibre to the Building (FTTB) services on the Vision network.
 Select one of the links below to jump to a query:

 Set up FTTH